mbridak/not1mm/README.md

 ## Changes of note

+- [23-3-23] Added most of Cabrillo generation.
+Plan to test it this weekends CQ WPX SSB.
 - [23-3-22] Add prefill of serial nr. set OP call on startup.
 Set IsMultiplier1 new unique wpx.
 Add OP and contest name to window title. and stuff.
 - [23-3-21] Worked on CQ WPX SSB plugin.
 - [23-3-20] Added a contact edit dialog.
 RightClick to edit contact.
 Changed placeholder text color in settings dialog.
 Hooked up CW speedchange widget.
 PgUp/PgDn to change speed.